THAMIZH-ARASU/DBMS_LAB/README.md

 ![loading](Images/SplashScreenLoad.png)

-Below is an example the animated loading screen:
+Below is an example the login frame:

 ![login](Images/login.png)